 It is the Institute's usual policy that it deals with students (with whom it has a contractual relationship) and not with parents/guardians.
 This approach will also apply to students who are under the age of 18 years.
 The Institute will therefore correspond with students, not parents/guardians in the first instance, unless in an emergency.
-Students under the age of 18 still have the right under the Data Protection Act for information about them not to be disclosed without their consent to other persons, including their parents, without their specific written consent.
+Students under the age of 18 still have the right under the Data Protection Act for information about them not to be disclosed without Dyson Technology Limited - Choose an item.

+DYSON INSTITUTE OF ENGINEERING AND TECHNOLOGY Policy/standard their consent to other persons, including their parents, without their specific written consent.